mikechew/os/linux/iscsi.md

 tcp: [3] 172.24.1.102:3260,1 iqn.1994-05.com.redhat:451b25aad8d6
 ```

-List the nodes and discovery records:
+List the nodes and discovery records/targets database (files are located in /var/lib/iscsi):
 ```
 ls /var/lib/iscsi
-ls /var/lib/iscsi/send_targets
+/var/lib/iscsi/nodes/          -- This directory contains the nodes with their targets.
+/var/lib/iscsi/send_targets    -- This directory contains the portals.
 ```

 ```
 ls /dev/disk/
 - by-id         → based upon the serial number of the hardware devices
 - by-label      → Whatever name was set manually for this disk
 - by-path       → Maps from the path identifier to the current /dev/sd name.
 - by-uuid       → Universal Unique Identifier: a uniquely created string to identify the disk

 ```